Application Process & Resources

 - Virtual site visits will convene starting in January and conclude by mid-March.

-- Programs will host a multi-day virtual site visit (based on availability).
+- Programs will host a one or two-day virtual site visit (based on availability).

 - There will be no cost associated with hosting a virtual site visit.